 We’re calling it the 2-step method because in two steps, you arrive at the target interval.
 After you practice in the manner just prescribed, you’ll work on just hearing and not singing the second step of the exercise.
 Sing the first note, hear but don’t sing a perfect fifth above, then hear and sing a half-step below that note.
 Looks like this:

-Once you practice this method for a while, you’ll start ...
+Once you practice this method for a while, you’ll start to ...